abinaie/abinaie/README.md

 - 👋 Hi, I’m @abinaie.
-- 👀 I’m interested in learining new skils.
-- 🌱 I’m currently learning basics.
-- 💞️ I’m looking to collaborate on who knows...
+- 👀 Welcome to my github page!
-- 📫 How to reach me amir.b.kondolojy@gmail.com
+- 📫 You can reach me at iamirbinaie@gmail.com

 <!---
 abinaie/abinaie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.